-‘img’ is one of the CD or DVD image file format like ISO.
+‘img’ is one of the disk image file formats like ISO.
 It mostly contains the installation files of the Operating System or applications.
-Before Windows 8, we must have a third party software tools to open img/iso files, by mounting them.
-But as a new feature of Windows 8, now you can mount and open ISO image files without any third party tools.
-But how about img files? img files are natively supported in recent Windows Operating System.
-Even we do not need to do anything on Windows 10 to open the file, but Windows 8/8.1 require a simple additional step which covered below.
-Here is a simple trick on how to open img files in Windows 10/8.1/8 without installing any additional software.
+Before Windows 8 OS, we must have a third-party software tool to open img/iso files.
+But as a new feature of the latest Windows operating systems, we can mount and open ISO files without any tools.

-It will mount the content from the img file and shows as DVD drive as below.
+b) It will mount the content from the IMG file like a DVD drive as below.

-That’s it, we have done it in Windows 10.
-If you are getting any errors, probably 2 reasons.
+If you are getting any errors, there are probably 2 reasons for that:

-- The img file is in use (either it is mounted already, or some other program is accessing it)
+- The image file is in use (either it is mounted already, or some other program is accessing it)

-The trick is simple here, to open img files in Windows 8, you just change the file extension to ISO.
-In some Windows 8 PCs it can work directly without changing the format, but in some PC’s you need to do it as shown below.
-If the img file is associated like ISO file, Windows 8/8.1 will automatically detect the preferred application and get the option to mount.
+We need to change the file extension to ISO.
+In some Windows 8/8.1 PCs, it can work directly without changing the file extension.
+If the IMG file is associated with the proper application, Windows 8/8.1 will automatically detect the preferred application and open the file.

 Here is an img file without any proper application to open or mount;

 Change the file extension to iso by renaming it.
 You need to uncheck the ‘Hide extensions for known file types’ under ‘Folder options’ to see the extension of files.

 Here is the same file after renaming the extension to iso.
 Now it is ready to mount like an ISO file.